A Commuter’s All-Inclusive Guide to LRT-1 Stations

 Central Terminal LRT Station

 In 1984, this used to be the last stop for the LRT-1.
 Now, it is placed in the middle of the Green Line.
 If you desire to experience Old Manila or Intramuros, get off Central Terminal.
-As the name suggests, the station is located in the heart of Ermita and is also known as Arroceros.
-The station is near the Manila City Hall and the University Belt. if you want to experience the Pasig River Ferry, you need to get off this station.
+As the name suggests, the station is located in the heart of Ermita and is known as Arroceros.
+The station is near Manila City Hall and the University Belt. if you want to experience the Pasig River Ferry, you must get off this station.

 Key Features to look for are:

 - Liwasang Bonifacio or Bonifacio Square or more commonly, Lawton Plaza